OliverLeenders/ChessEngineVS/README.md

 * Quiescence Search
 * Iterative Deepening with PV reuse

+## Current Strength
+* Version 1.2 gained a rating of 1842 Elo points in CCRL Blitz.

 ## Roadmap
-* uci console (already partially implemented) -- supports ```go depth``` and ```go movetime```
+* switch to bitboards
 * Zobrist hashing speedup in make move

 ## usage

 ### Binaries

-Pre-compiled binaries for Windows Systems only are available in the releases section.
+Pre-compiled binaries for Windows Systems (64 Bit) only are available in the releases section.
 Other systems are not officially supported, however, you can try to compile for them yourself.

 ### entering a position